Do you use crypto for everyday transactions that shouldn’t be considered for CGT in your local Tax Jurisdiction?

 give away your tokens to another person (unless it’s a gift to your spouse or civil partner)”

-It is always best to discuss with an accountant if you are unsure.
+It is always best to discuss this with an accountant if you are unsure.

 Personal Use Category